UMRHELab/DIYgm/README.md

 3. you should be in a text editor now, you'll want to use your arrow keys to scroll down to the first empty line past the _#_'s

-4. When in the empty line type: `@reboot /startup.sh`
+4. When in the empty line type: `@reboot /./auto-launch.sh`

 5. You can now close nano by hitting ctrl+X, Y, and enter, one after another.

+6. The last thing to do is to type `sudo chmod +x auto-launch.sh`

 Your Raspberry Pi is now setup to run the DIYgm software the moment it starts up!